What is an Annuity?

 Should I Buy An Annuity?

 It’s true that annuity rates have fallen considerably in recent years and have seen little recovery since the financial crisis slashed annuity returns on investment.
 However, they provide a guaranteed, secure income free of investment risk and typically provide a spouse’s pension after the annuitant passes away.
-The pros and cons of an annuity for your individual needs and circumstances must be weighed up,
+You must weigh up pros and cons of an annuity for your individual needs and circumstances.

-An annuity is just one of your retirement income options.
-It’s the one that offers the most in the way of security, guaranteeing your income for life.
+An annuity is just one of your retirement income options, although it’s the one that offers the most in the way of security, guaranteeing your income for life.
 However, the inflexibility of this option and current low rates have made other options – such as pension drawdown – more popular as alternatives.

 Financial Adviser at Drewberry